arkency/posts/posts/2022-05-18-keep-your-team-up-to-date-on-production-data-changes.md

 # Keep your team up to date on production data changes

 It is not uncommon for Ruby developers to manipulate production data via Rails console.
 Sometimes it is just necessary.
-The crucial thing is to leave a trace of what commands have we issued.
+The crucial thing is to leave a trace of what commands we have issued.
 - Maybe we would be asked to do similar modifications again in the feature.
-- Maybe something would go wrong and we will have to analyze what.
+- Possibly something would go wrong, and we will have to analyze what.
-- Maybe we just want to keep our teammates informed on what is going on.
+- For sure we want to keep our teammates informed on what is going on.

 There are many more reasons to have some kind of logging.

 <!-- more -->

 In his <a href="https://blog.arkency.com/rails-console-trick-i-had-no-idea-about/">blog post</a>, Paweł showed how to load the helper module with the Rails console's start.
-Today, in a similar way, we will "hack" our console to get Slack notifications of what commands are being called, by whom, and to what purpose.
+Today, in a similar way, we will "hack" our console to get Slack notifications of what commands are being called, by whom, and for what purpose.
 Let's prepare a `Console` module with a `setup` method which:
 - warns developer about working on non-development data
 - asks for his name